peachananr/onepage-scroll/README.md

    easing: "ease", // Easing options accepts the CSS3 easing animation such "ease", "linear", "ease-in", "ease-out", "ease-in-out", or even cubic bezier value such as "cubic-bezier(0.175, 0.885, 0.420, 1.310)"
    animationTime: 1000, // AnimationTime let you define how long each section takes to animate
    pagination: true, // You can either show or hide the pagination.
 Toggle true for show, false for hide.
-   updateURL: false // Toggle this true if you want the URL to be updated automatically when the user scroll to each page.
+   updateURL: false, // Toggle this true if you want the URL to be updated automatically when the user scroll to each page.
+   beforeMove: function(index) {}, // This option accepts a callback function.
+The function will be called before the page moves.
+   afterMove: function(index) {}, // This option accepts a callback function.
+The function will be called after the page moves.
+   loop: false // You can have the page loop back to the top/bottom when the user navigates at up/down on the first/last page.
 });
 ````
 And that's it.
 Now, your website should work the same way Apple's iPhone 5S website does.
 You should be able to swipe up/down as well (thanks to [Eike Send](https://github.com/eikes) for his swipe events!) when viewing your website on mobile phones.